HaniAlshikh/tron/docs/middleware/README.md

 # Introduction and Goals

 A distributed system is a collection of autonomous computing elements that appears to its users as a single coherent system.

-middleware is the same to a distributed system as what an operating system is to a computer is.
+The Middleware is the same to a distributed system as what an operating system is to a computer.

-the important goals that should be met to make building a distributed system worth the effort are:
+The important goals that should be met to make building a distributed system worth the effort are:

 A distributed system:

 - should make resources easily accessible.
 - should hide the fact that resources are distributed across a network.
 - should be open
 - should be scalable.

 ## Requirements Overview

-the middleware assist the development of distributed applications and it is considered as a manager of resources offering its ap- plications to efficiently share and deploy those resources across a network.
+The middleware assist the development of distributed applications and it is considered as a manager of resources offering its ap- plications to efficiently share and deploy those resources across a network.
 Next to resource management, it offers services that can also be found in most operating systems.
 The main difference, is that middleware services are offered in a networked environment

 | ID | Use-Case | Description |
 |----|----------|-------------|